FAMAS

-The FAMAS (Fusil d'Assaut de la Manufacture d'Armes de Saint-Étienne, "Assault Rifle from the Saint-Étienne Weapon Factory") is a bullpup assault rifle designed and manufactured in France by MAS in 1978, a year after the Austrian Steyr AUG.
-It is known by French troops as Le Clairon (The Bugle) due to its distinctive shape.
-The FAMAS is recognised for its high rate of fire at 1,100 rounds per minute.
+The FAMAS (French: Fusil d'Assaut de la Manufacture d'Armes de Saint-Étienne, lit.
+'Assault rifle from the Saint-Étienne Weapon Factory') is a bullpup assault rifle designed and manufactured in France by MAS in 1978.

 Beginning in 2017, the FAMAS was replaced in most frontline units in the French Army by the HK416F, and the FAMAS is expected to remain in limited service until 2028.